Swahili door: History

 The geographical distribution of the door is not limited to the coast especially in Tanzania, the doors can be found in many towns like Tabora, Moshi and Ujiji on the shores of Lake Tanganyika.
 This transfer was due to the caravan trade routes during the 19th century as the Arab and Swahili merchants established more recent settlements in the Tanzanian interior to facilitate the trade of ivory and enslaved people for the global market taking their doors carving tradition to build the homes of the rich traders.
-The origins of the door style are considered to be from the Swahili craftsmen and were frequently exported to the mostly treeless Arabian peninsula as a handful of Swahili doors are seen in Muscat, the capital of Oman as Swahili craftsmen were commissioned by Sultan Sayyid Bargash in the 19th century to carve the doors for his palaces.
+The origins of the door style are considered to be from the Swahili craftsmen and were frequently exported to the mostly treeless Arabian peninsula as a handful of Swahili doors are seen in Muscat, the capital of Oman as Swahili craftsmen were commissioned by Sultan Barghash bin Said of Zanzibar in the 19th century to carve the doors for his palaces.